Sweeney Among The Nightingales

 To stain the stiff dishonoured shroud.

-- Free Verse: While the poem exhibits some loose structural patterns, it largely uses free verse, allowing for flexibility and a natural rhythm.
+- Free Verse: While the poem exhibits some loose structural patterns and occasional rhyme, it largely employs free verse.
+This allows for flexibility in line length and rhythm, mirroring the fragmented and disjointed nature of the modern world it depicts.

-- Enjambment: The use of enjambment – the continuation of a sentence or phrase from one line to the next – creates a sense of fluidity and momentum.
+- Enjambment: The frequent use of enjambment, where a sentence or phrase continues from one line to the next without a grammatical pause, creates a sense of fluidity and momentum.
+For instance, “Apeneck Sweeney spread his knees / Letting his arms hang down to laugh,” pulls the reader quickly through the lines.